 Have a great website?
 Check.
 SEO?
 Check.
 Digital advertising, social media, and content marketing?
 Check, check, and check.

 There’s a good chance that your organization is already conducting digital marketing campaigns — several of them in fact.
-But how many of them are specifically geared towards to your customers, sales funnel, or business goals, and how many of them are just ticking boxes?
+But how many of them are specifically geared towards your customers, sales funnel, or business goals, and how many of them are just ticking boxes?

 For a lot of organizations, it’s a question that’s impossible to answer.
 If this sounds like you, that’s OK — you’re certainly not alone.